Chart Color Schemes

 Residential development activity is lower than average in Modbury North according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers shows Modbury North averaged approximately 23 new dwelling approvals annually over the past five financial years, totalling an estimated 119 homes.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Modbury North averaged around 23 new dwelling approvals each year over the past five financial years, totalling an estimated 119 homes.
 As of FY-26, 13 approvals have been recorded.
-Historically, there were around 1.3 new residents per year per dwelling constructed between FY-21 and FY-25.
-However, this figure increased to 5.2 people per dwelling over the past two financial years, indicating growing popularity and potential supply constraints in the area.
-New homes are being built at an average expected construction cost of $299,000.
+Over these five years, an average of 1.3 new residents per year per dwelling constructed was observed.
+However, recent data reveals this has increased to 5.2 people per dwelling over the past two financial years.
+New homes are being built at an average expected construction cost value of $299,000.

-In FY-26, there have been $10.5 million in commercial approvals, suggesting moderate levels of commercial development.
-Compared to Greater Adelaide, Modbury North records 14.0% less building activity per person and ranks among the 35th percentile nationally, offering limited choices for buyers and supporting demand for existing homes.
-Recent construction comprises 89.0% standalone homes and 11.0% townhouses or apartments, maintaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.
+This financial year has seen $10.5 million in commercial approvals, indicating moderate levels of commercial development compared to Greater Adelaide where Modbury North records 14.0% less building activity per person.
+Nationally, the area places among the 35th percentile of areas assessed, suggesting more limited choices for buyers and supporting demand for existing homes.
+Recent construction comprises 89.0% standalone homes and 11.0% townhouses or apartments, maintaining Modbury North's suburban identity with a concentration of family homes suited to buyers seeking space.

 The location has approximately 472 people per dwelling approval, reflecting an established area.
-According to AreaSearch's latest quarterly estimate, Modbury North is expected to grow by 250 residents through to 2041.
+According to the latest AreaSearch quarterly estimate, Modbury North is expected to grow by 256 residents through to 2041.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development